starVisionTeam/VS/README.md

 ## Citation
+Please consider citing the paper if you find the code useful in your research.

 @InProceedings{VS_CVPR2024,
   author={Liu, Leyuan and Li, Yuhan and Gao, Yunqi and Gao, Changxin and Liu, Yuanyuan and Chen, Jingying}, booktitle=IEEE/CVF Conference on Computer Vision and Pattern Recognition,